jochuang/finsight/README.md

   The pop-up window for "Copy this Report" should look something like this:
   ![gstudio](images/gstudio_copy_report.PNG)
   >Note: Google Data Studio is still in its infancy, and some of the functionality can be a bit finicky.
-You may have to play around with the dashboard objects to get the configuration to work
+You may have to play around with the configuration of the dashboard objects to get data to display correctly.
+See [Troubleshooting](#troubleshooting) section below for more information.
 </details>

 <details>